agude/agude.github.io/_drafts/2020-07-27-data_science_plotting_notebook_template.md

 {% include lead_image.html %}

-I recently released my [Jupyter Notebook Template Library][library], in part to help myself so I do not have to spend hours poking through my old notebooks to find handy code snippets.
+I recently released my [Jupyter Notebook Template Library][library].
+Its goal is to accelerate your data science projects without having to to spend hours poking through old notebooks to find handy code snippets.
 In this post I dive into the plotting notebook to show you what it can do.

 [library]: https://github.com/agude/Jupyter-Notebook-Template-Library